 Think of EDR as a “SIEM-complementary” solution that augments detection and response capability with a focus on user endpoints.
 Both EDR and SIEM are important cybersecurity tools, but they serve different purposes and are used in different ways.

 Advanced Threat Protection (ATP) solutions, on the other hand, are focused on protecting against more sophisticated threats that can or cannot be endpoint originated.
 These threats can include Advanced Persistent Threats (APTs), such as ransomware designed to evade traditional detection measures and dwell in networks for an extended period, or expertly spoofed email domains containing attachments containing zero-day malware.

 A defining feature of ATPs is their three-stage structure: first infiltration, followed by lateral movement and finally, exfiltration of data, files or other valuable business assets.

 ATP solutions use a combination of signature-based detection, machine learning, and other techniques to identify and block these types of threats before they can enter an organisation’s network.
 Unexpected information flows, changes to file sizes, a presence of backdoor trojans and unusual user account activity are the obvious signs – but APTs are often not obvious.
 Hence why you need Advanced Threat Protection (ATP).

-What are the differences between EDR and ATP in cybersecurity?
+What are the differences between EDR and ATP solutions?

-What is the difference between EDR and antivirus installed on it hardware?
+What is the difference between EDR and an Antivirus?

-Endpoint Detection and Response (EDR) and antivirus software are designed to protect user devices from malware and other security threats.
+EDR tools and traditional antivirus software are both designed to protect user devices from malware and other security threats.
 However, there are some key differences between the two types of software: